nszoni/lagos-team/de-1/term2/Readme.md

 `https://api.themoviedb.org/3/movie/{movie_id}?api_key=<<api_key>>&language=en-US`
 Where the two required parameters are the movie_id, which is the TMDb’s unique identifier of the movies and the api_key.

-In order to get the responses for all movies in our dataset, the necessary URL strings were generated within Knime.
+In order to get the responses for all movies in our dataset, the necessary URL strings were generated within KNIME.

 <!-- ----------------------------------------------------------------------------------------------------------------------------------------------------------------------- -->
 <!-- ANALYTICAL QUESTION---------------------------------------------------------------------------------------------------------------------------------------------------- -->